 Can I just cut to the chase and tell you that these things are exceptional?
 I know I always say this but you really, really can’t tell these are free of gluten, grains and refined sugar.
 You will not miss them.
 I can’t wait to share these with family and friends this holiday season, and I hope you’ll do the same!

-- 1 grain-free pie crust do not prebake
+- 1 grain-free pie crust (see notes for the link to the recipe; do not prebake)

 - 4 cups fresh whole cranberries

 - 1/4 cup granulated stevia or monk fruit sweetener